 In today's world, cryptography is critical to protecting data and users, ensuring confidentiality and preventing cyber attackers from intercepting sensitive corporate information.
-Currently, are being used: symmetric key encryption and asymmetric key encryption.
+Currently, different encryption methods are being used: symmetric key encryption and asymmetric key encryption.
 Quantum computers threaten cryptographic algorithms because they can perform many times more parallel operations than conventional computers by solving complex mathematical problems or breaking asymmetric key cryptography by exhaustively searching for all possible secret keys.

 Introducing the ‘Inspiration series’ by HCLTech Quantum Labs